philippeback/amber-kickstart/README.md

 4. Install client side amber in the folder *amber-kickstart*

          bower install amber --save
    Wait until things are done.
-You will end up having a folder *bower_components* in your *sampleProject* folder.
+You will end up having a folder *bower_components* in your *amber-kickstart* folder.
 5. Start *command line amber*

          amber serve